Mateeb11/Task3/README.md

 # Database
-In this task, i used firebase database and firebase hosting to host the websites the database have a sensor value that can be changed throw the website If you want to view the database from the firebase website, just send to me the email that me to invite to the database<br />
+In this task, i used firebase database and firebase hosting to host the websites\
+the database have a sensor value that can be changed throw the website\
+If you want to view the database from the firebase website, just send to me the email that me to invite to the database\
 ![image](https://user-images.githubusercontent.com/63017846/181753686-cf75cabb-57ff-45e3-bcde-9fb68ddd9c67.png)

 # Set senesor value
-This website is very simple, just write the sensor value and then press "Send to database" Visit [here](https://database-aacbb.web.app/)
+This website is very simple, just write the sensor value and then press "Send to database"\
+Visit [here](https://database-aacbb.web.app/)

 # Get sensor value